RedHatWorkshops/rider-auto-openshift/rider-auto-ws/README.md

 ### Building the karaf-based service as a docker container

-> $ mvn clean install -Pfabric8 -Phawtapp docker:build
+> $ mvn clean install -Pfabric8 -Pkaraf-distro docker:build

 (Skip tests can be done with adding `-Dtest=false -DfailIfNoTests=false`)